-The District will continue to consider the opportunities for purchasing adjacent lands to the Preserve to promote the District's mission of protecting the natural features of conservation lands for the benefit of flood protection, water quality, and water supply.
+The District will continue to consider the opportunities of purchasing lands adjacent to the Preserve with the goal of promoting the District's Mission of protecting the natural features of conservation lands for the benefit of flood protection, water quality, and water supply.
 With the Preserve being a portion of a contiguous core of protected public conservation and recreation lands within the Withlacoochee River floodplain, it would be advantageous to seek possible opportunities for acquiring fee simple and less-than-fee properties to further promote protections of the natural features within the region.